sky-music/sky-music.github.io/make-your-own-sheet.md

 </pre>

 <h2>Step 3 - Write your music</h2>
-We recommend typing out your notation in Notepad or similar before inputting into cmd/Terminal, as it's easier for you to fix any mistakes this way.
+<p style="font-size:24px">We recommend typing out your notation in Notepad or similar before inputting into cmd/Terminal, as it's easier for you to fix any mistakes this way.</p>

 <p>For the benefit of this tutorial we'll use the most recognised ABC1-5 method, however you may find other supported notations <a href="./assets/images/notations.png" target="_blank">Here</a>, replace the notation in this guide accordingly.</p>
 <p><img src="./assets/images/Chart.jpg"></p>